Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

   * 15% of malignant images and 15% of benign images.
   * Used to evaluate the models final performance on an unseen dataset.

 The original dataset has a large class imbalance with very little malignant images compared to benign images (1.8% to 98.2%).
-So a major focus was on the how to counter act this class imbalance because otherwise our model would end up not predicting any malignant cases which would make the model useless.
+So a major focus was on the how to counter act this class imbalance because otherwise our model would end up not predicting any malignant cases which would make it useless.
 So to counter act the class imbalance the minority class (malignant) was oversampled in the training data so there was 50% of each class.
 Furthermore, when iterating over the dataset in training the images would be batched with 50% of each class.

 To reduce over fitting multiple augmentations were applied to the images when training.
 The augmentations used in training are as follows:
 -  ```RandomRotation(10)```: Rotates the image $\theta$ degrees where $\theta \in [0, 10]$.